scienceintheshed/Tesla_Powerwall_Control_System/README.md

 This repository uses the python library of [Michiel Lowijs](https://github.com/mlowijs/tesla_api/tree/fix-auth) to gain web access to the endpoints of a Tesla Powerwall 2.
 This particular repo is a branch of the main repo due to Tesla recently changing the authentication protocol.
 I have forked the code into this repo to make the cloning simplier.

 #### Estimating solar generation.
+Solcast have developed a series of tools that enable owners of solar systems to estimate the upcoming output of their arrays.
+These forecasts are based on both ground based and satellite observations of weather patterns and cloud cover and can extend up to 3 days in the future.